Vonage/vbc-developer/_documentation/en/concepts/guides/make-an-api-request.md

 ---
 title: Making an API Request
-description: Learn how to make an API request
+description: Learn how to make an API request to the Vonage Business Communications APIs
 navigation_weight: 6
 ---